What is forest certification?

 2. Meet customer demands: UK retailers and specifiers such as local councils and architects increasingly ask forest managers for an independent proof that their forest is well-managed.

 3. Gain a competitive edge for your timber.

 4. Meet internal policy: certification helps forest managers to demonstrate to owners, investors and/or themselves that they are meeting their objectives of responsible long-term management.

-Achieving FSC forest certification
+Achieving FSC forest management certification

-What Standard is used?
+What standard is used?

 What are the costs?

 The costs for certification vary a lot depending on size and complexity of the woodland.
 It is very difficult to generalise and you should contact the certification bodies to get an estimate for your woodland.
 Costs can be considerably reduced if several forests are being assessed together in a group scheme or if the size of your woodland holding or intensity of management fall within the SLIMF (Small and Low Intensity Managed Forests) thresholds, as outlined below.
 For large forests costs increase with the size of the holding as the assessment requires more time for the field visit, but costs per hectare will be lower.
 Certification bodies and group schemes will be able to provide an estimate for your woodland.

 Group forest management certification has been developed to help smaller woodland owners achieve FSC certification by reducing the costs of certification.
 Click here for more information.

 Small and Low-Intensity Managed Forests (SLIMFs)